 N.V.
-Luchthaven Schiphol (Schiphol Group) is a public limited liability company with a full two-tier board regime.
-The Dutch government, the Municipality of Amsterdam, Aéroports de Paris and the Municipality of Rotterdam are joint shareholders.
-The governance structure is based on Book 2 of the Dutch Civil Code, the company’s Articles of Association and various internal regulations.
+Luchthaven Schiphol (Royal Schiphol Group) is a public limited liability company with a full two-tier board regime.
+The State of the Netherlands, the city of Amsterdam, Groupe ADP and the city of Rotterdam are joint shareholders.
+The Corporate Governance structure is based on Book 2 of the Dutch Civil Code, the company’s articles of association and various internal regulations.

 Committees of the Supervisory Board

 The Supervisory Board has four permanent committees: the Audit Committee, the Selection & Appointments Committee, the Remuneration Committee and the Public Affairs & Corporate Responsibility Committee.
 The committees meet independently and carry out preparatory work in a number of subareas for the Supervisory Board as a whole.

 In 2004, Royal Schiphol Group began applying the principles and best practice provisions of the Corporate Governance Code - drawn up by the Tabaksblat Committee - wherever possible and/or appropriate.
 Royal Schiphol Group has implemented these provisions in itsarticles of association and various internal regulations.

 The Annual General Meeting of shareholders takes place in April at the latest.